 ≣ WHAT'S COVERED

-tł an this lesson, you will learn about prewriting and the way it is used for organizing thoughts, narrowing the focus of a writing project, and outlining or planning the essay.
-You will also discover how the prewriting process strengthens your productivity skill.
-Specifically, this lesson will cover: 1.
-Prewriting in the Writing Process 2.
-Narrowing Focus 3.
-Outlining Methods 3a.
-Traditional 3b.
+In this lesson, you will learn about prewriting and the way it is used for organizing thoughts, narrowing

+th e focus of a writing project, and outlining or planning the essay.
+Specifically, this lesson will cover:

+1. Prewriting in the Writing Process

+2. Narrowing Focus

+3. Outlining Methods

+3a.
+Traditional

+3b.
 Less Defined

 3c.
 Storyboarding